beatrizrabetti/Moon/about/index.md

 comments: false
 ---

 <center>“Some people think design means how it looks.
-But of course, if you dig deeper, it’s really how it works.”
-Steve Jobs</center>
+But of course, if you dig deeper, it’s really how it works.” <br> Steve Jobs</center>

 Initially, as an architect, i used to think about the user in a physical environment, his flow, his needs, his interaction with the environment and the aesthetics that would surrounds it all.
 Now, as an UX / UI designer, I think about the user in a digital environment, his flow, his needs, his interaction with the environment and the aesthetics that surrounds it all.